 Once you have found a faculty member who agrees for you to join their research team, you and the faculty member should be in contact with our Curricular Coordinator (firstname.lastname@example.org) to give you permission to enroll into STAT 699 (or STAT 681/682 for Honors students).

-As per L&S and campus policy, “The student and faculty member should prepare a study plan, determine the time and place for regular meetings, the number of credits to be earned, and how to enroll in the course.
-These agreements should be maintained in the department/program office.”
-Students and faculty in Statistics are encouraged to use this template study plan, download it and fill it out as appropriate, and send it to the Chair of the Statistics Undergraduate Committee.
+As per campus policy, the student and faculty member should prepare a study plan, that “will include expectations for learning and student work, the time and place for regular meetings, the number of credits to be earned, and any other issues related to the learning experience.”
+Students and faculty in Statistics are encouraged to use this template study plan, download it and fill it out as appropriate.

 Outside the department